Can supervise: YES

 © Springer Nature Switzerland AG 2018.
 In this research, we propose deep networks that discover Granger causes from multivariate temporal data generated in financial markets.
 We introduce a Deep Neural Network (DNN) and a Recurrent Neural Network (RNN) that discover Granger-causal features for bivariate regression on bivariate time series data distributions.
 These features are subsequently used to discover Granger-causal graphs for multivariate regression on multivariate time series data distributions.
 Our supervised feature learning process in proposed deep regression networks has favourable F-tests for feature selection and t-tests for model comparisons.
 The experiments, minimizing root mean squared errors in the regression analysis on real stock market data obtained from Yahoo Finance, demonstrate that our causal features significantly improve the existing deep learning regression models.

-Lin, A, Li, J, Zhang, L, Ma, Z & Luo, W 2018, 'Multiple-task learning and knowledge transfer using generative adversarial capsule nets', Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), pp. 669-680.View/Download from: Publisher's site
+Lin, A, Li, J, Zhang, L, Ma, Z & Luo, W 2018, 'Multiple-task learning and knowledge transfer using generative adversarial capsule nets', AI 2018: Advances in Artificial Intelligence (LNAI), Australasian Joint Conference on Artificial Intelligence, Springer, Wellington, New Zealand, pp. 669-680.View/Download from: UTS OPUS or Publisher's site

 © Springer Nature Switzerland AG 2018.
 It is common that practical data has multiple attributes of interest.
 For example, a picture can be characterized in terms of its content, e.g. the categories of the objects in the picture, and in the meanwhile the image style such as photo-realistic or artistic is also relevant.
 This work is motivated by taking advantage of all available sources of information about the data, including those not directly related to the target of analytics.
 We propose an explicit and effective knowledge representation and transfer architecture for image analytics by employing Capsules for deep neural network training based on the generative adversarial nets (GAN).
 The adversarial scheme help discover capsule-representation of data with different semantic meanings in respective dimensions of the capsules.
 The data representation includes one subset of variables that are particularly specialized for the target task – by eliminating information about the irrelevant aspects.
 We theoretically show the elimination by mixing conditional distributions of the represented data.
 Empirical evaluations show the propose method is effective for both standard transfer-domain recognition tasks and zero-shot transfer.